truvami/docs/docs/02 - Getting-started/05-smart label.md

 If applicable, plug in your LoRaWAN Gateway.
 In case you have your own network server, check on there if data is coming through.

 #### 2. Check if battery is fully charged:
-Try charging it with a standard USB-C cable and try again from step 2.
+Leave the smart label exposed to constant indoor lighting for one day and try again step 2.

 :::warning Support
 <br></br>
 For support, please submit a ticket.
 We will provide support as promptly as possible. <br></br>
-For questions, please write an email to hey@truvami.com <br></br>
+<br></br>

 [**Click here to open a new ticket**](https://truvami.com/service-request/)
 :::